Community Service Learning

 CSL experiences address a range of health issues and patient populations.
 The Sharewood Project, a free health care organization that is managed primarily by first- and second-year students, is just one example of the ways students can volunteer their time while also developing their clinical skills.
 Each CSL project provides students with the tools to identify and address the complex factors that influence health inequities.

-In addition to the CSL program, students committed to working with the medically underserved can apply for the Tufts Student Service Scholars Program (TS3), which develops physician-leaders and scholars who are trained to transform healthcare in partnership with communities.
+In addition to the CSL program, students committed to working with the medically underserved can apply for the Sam W. Ho Health Justice Scholars Program, which develops physician-leaders and scholars who are trained to transform healthcare in partnership with communities.
 Additionally, the Tisch Summer Fellows program provides paid summer internships in community health centers and local nonprofits focused on addressing health disparities.
 The Active Citizenship Concentration Program (ACP) enables students with clinical experience to interrupt their regular curriculum to pursue full-time volunteer work either abroad or in the U.S.